lyrieek/templates/README.md

     console.log(\{test})
     ```

-3. Replace the `com.lyrieek.Export` `moduleFolder` constant with `simpleTest`, when you run it, you get a file
+3. Replace the `com.lyrieek.templates.Export` `moduleFolder` constant with `simpleTest`, when you run it, you get a file
     - `resources/simpleTest/parameter.properties`
     ```txt
     test=